Granite State Dog Recovery

 Adopting a new dog is a time of transition.
 Never take a chance with a newly adopted dog.
 Understand that it will take time for them to realize where they live and that you will provide for them.
 Always accompany a new dog outside and never leave them alone.

-The Answer to this is Yes!
+The answer to this is yes!
 Keep fence gates securely locked.
 This is for the safety of both your pet and any visitors (wanted or unwanted).
 Some dogs have learned to open gates and let themselves out.
-Most gates have a latch that can be secured by placing a clip through a hole when the latch is closed.

 How can I stop my dog from digging under the fence?